Close Menu

 Vulnerable job seekers are also driving scam growth, added Erich Kron, a security awareness advocate at KnowBe4, a security awareness training provider in Clearwater, Fla.
 “An unstable world economy has created a level of concern for many people, especially when it comes to their employment and personal finances,” he told TechNewsWorld.

-“This uncertainty has people who would otherwise not be interested in other employment considering their options,” he continued.
+“This uncertainty has people who would otherwise not be interested in other employment considering their options,” he continue.
 “Bad actors know this, and they leverage that fear and uncertainty to meet their goals.”

 “A fragile labour market and desperation have created the perfect storm,” added Sam Wright, head of partnerships and operations at Hunter, an online AI-powered resume builder and job search platform.